aeon-toolkit/aeon/docs/getting_started.md

 ### Classification

-Time Series Classification (TSC) generally uses numpy arrays to store time series.
-We recommend storing time series for classification in 3D numpy arrays of shape ` (n_cases, n_channels, n_timepoints)` even if each time series is univariate (i.e. `n_channels == 1`).
-Classifiers will work with 2D input of shape `(n_cases, n_timepoints)` as you would expect from `scikit-learn`, but other packages may treat 2D input as a single multivariate series.
-This is the case for non-collection transformers, and you may find unexpected outputs if you input a 2D array treating it as multiple time series.

-Note we assume series length is always the same for all channels of a single series regardless of input type.
-The target variable should be a `numpy` array of type `float`, `int` or `str`.
+Time series classification (TSC) involves training a model on a labelled collection of time series.
+The labels, referred to as `y` in code, should be a `numpy` array of type `float`, `int` or `str`.
+Internally the labels are converted to `int` for use in a training algorithm.

 The classification estimator interface should be familiar if you have worked with `scikit-learn`.
 In this example we fit a [KNeighborsTimeSeriesClassifier](classification.distance_based.KNeighborsTimeSeriesClassifier) with dynamic time warping (dtw) on our example data.

 ```{code-block} python
 >>> import numpy as np